18F/18f.gsa.gov/_posts/2014-12-22-protosketch.md

 get a clickable page into the hands of the end-user in order to get feedback, because the protosketch is just part of the process.

-## Why to Protosketch In the Government
+## Why to protosketch in the government

 The fundamental reason to protosketch is to have fewer sleepless nights.